IHE/RAD.IRA/input/pagecontent/volume-1.md

 Once the Image Display completes its subscription, it launches the Report Creator.
 The Report Creator, as a Synchronizing Application, can follow the context and content events automatically.

-> Note that *launching* the Report Creator (or any Synchronizing Application) by the Image Display (or any Driving Application) may be implemented in different ways.
+> Note that *launching* the Report Creator (or any Synchronizing Application) by the Image Display (or any Starting Application) may be implemented in different ways.
 For example, the Synchronizing Application can be started and terminated, or it can be put in focus and minimized when not needed but kept running in the background for efficiency, or any combination thereof.

 When launched, the first thing that the Report Creator does as a Synchronizing Application is to subscribe to the reporting session.
 The information about the Hub and the session is provided by the Image Display during launch.